JennEYoon/datasciY/logs/logs-9.25.2020.md

-# Notes for 9/25/2020 Updates.
+#### Notes for 9/25/2020 Updates.
   * Spent all day working on 1 blog post,
     Update to "My Python and Data Science Learning Experience."
   * Also posted link to Slack for WCC and DSML.
   * Continued to make minor edits until 11 pm.
   * Also made slight edits to other pages, projects, general.

-#### Bill fight with TurboTax Company again
+#### Bill fight with TurboTax Company again - DONE 10/7/2020.
-  * Reminder to me to finish my part of taxes by the end of this weekend.
-  * Signal that he is ready to work on it and file it when I give it to him.
-  * I should be able to give it to him by Sunday night, Taxes for 2017 and 2018.
-  * Tax for 2019 should also be doable few days later.
-  * To finish all and submit all by next weekend, ***Oct 4th!***
+  * To finish all and submit all by next weekend, 10/4.
+  * Finished, electronic submission accepted 2019 Fed - Oct 7, 2020 Wed!
+  * Finished, mailed submission 2019 VA, 2018 Fed & VA, 2017 Fed & VA - Oct 7, 2020, Wed!!!
+  * All caught up with taxes, yeah !!!
+Will get stimulus payment $2,400 and tax refunds.

-#### Bill finished setting up standing desk on 2nd floor.
+#### Bill finished standing desk, me setup white work desk -- done 9/29/2020.
+  * Moved my white credenza up, set-up white desk
+  * Attached 1 smaller monitor, but too noisy to work there during the day when Bill is on call or has TV on.
+    (Even downstairs is too loud to concentrate when he's on call, use ear plugs - good)
-  * Time for me to setup my white desk on 2nd floor.
+  * Bill talks to me constantly and interrupts my train on thought!
-  * Move everythin out of the credenza, and move forward to door.
-  * Move my large monitor and computer up, also laser printer up.
-  * Print out Amazon return mail label first, before moving printer, since it's hooked up.
+  * Good for alternative place to read or relax and work on crafting, when I don't need to concentrate.
+  * Good for late at night, after Bill goes to bed.

+#### Keep downstairs desk setup for myself:
+  * Need a separate floor to get any work done!
+Bill too much interruptions.
+  * Air quality OK after hosing off outside - do regularly in Summer months.
+  * Wear neck covering, jacket to keep warm.
+  * Turn on fan often, dust all books soon -- to do.
+  * Later -- Create sheer curtain covering over bookshelves, wash every 3-6 months.

 ### 9/28 6 am, finished setting up my white desk on 2nd floor.
-  * Keep laser printer downstairs and plug in when down there.
-  * Bring laptop and one of the monitors up.

-#### Taxes, 9/28/2020 Monday:
-  * reviewed receipts for 2017, 2018.
-  * ready to enter values.
-Dont fuss avout all the small amounts.
-  * largest deduction is house use for office.
-  * 9/29/2020 Tuesday, continue setting up new desk on 2nd floor.
-    Used smaller monitor takes up less space, vertical alignment with laptop keyboard.
-    Kensington trackball rolling mousepad.
-  * Do some Art Style paper.

-#### 9/29/2020 - Ready to work on Taxes, FINALLY !!!
-  * Done Sunday Oct 4, submit Monday Oct 5 2019 Fed Tax electronically - accepted.
-  * To mail, 2017 Fed, VA, 2018 Fed, VA, 2019 VA.
+  * Keep using downstairs as my main work area.
+Too much interruptions from Bill to use here.

 #### Hactoberfest started 10/6/2020
   PR needs label - accepted for Hactoberfest